How Many Personal Loans Can You Have At Once?

 - It can hurt your credit.
 With each loan application comes a hard credit inquiry.
 Every hard inquiry can lower your credit score by up to 10 points.
 You also risk seriously hurting your credit score if you miss any loan payments or default.

 - You could increase your DTI.
-Your DTI measures your monthly debt payments against how much money you earn each month, and it’s an important factor in determining your eligibility for a mortgage and other types of loans.
+Your DTI measures your monthly debt payments against how much money you earn each month.
+It’s an important factor in determining your eligibility for a mortgage and other types of loans.
 A higher DTI can lead to a higher interest rate on any future loans.

 - Your debt can keep building up.
-Beware of falling into a debt cycle where you keep taking out loans to keep up with your monthly payments.
-The more money you’re putting toward repayments, the less you’ll have for your bills and other living expenses.
+Beware of falling into a debt cycle where you keep taking out loans to make your monthly payments.
+The more money you put toward repayments, the less you have for your bills and other living expenses.
 If you must borrow another loan just to keep up with those, you can easily fall deeper into the debt hole.

-All this being said, if you can qualify for a lower interest rate, have the income to keep up with multiple debt repayments, andabsolutely need the money, another loan may not be a bad idea.
+If you qualify for a lower interest rate, have the income to make multiple repayments and absolutely need the money, another loan may not be a bad idea.

-But if you can’t afford to repay multiple outstanding debts, you’ll be better off finding an alternative solution.
+But if you can’t afford to repay multiple outstanding debts, you may want to find an alternative solution.

 Personal Loan Alternatives